National Public Safety Telecommunications Council

-Telecommunications Background: Philip Lazarus was formally on the Region 20 700 MHz RPC and is currently serving on the Maryland SIEC Technical Committee since 2006.
-He is also the Co-Manager of the Maryland Statewide PSInet Microwave System – a transport carrier for State, Regional and County public safety narrowband and broadband communications.
+Telecommunications Background: Philip Lazarus was formally on the Region 20 700 MHz RPC and is currently serving as Chair of the Maryland SIEC Technical Committee since 2011.
+He is also the Co-Manager of the Maryland Statewide PSInet Microwave System – a transport carrier for State, Regional, and County public safety narrowband and broadband communications.
 Other telecommunication duties include statewide management of the Maryland SHA PBX phone system and manager of the Statewide VoIP initiative.
 He is also a current member of the AASHTO Special Committee On Wireless Communication Technologies (SCOWCoT).

 Education: Philip Lazarus is a graduate of the National Radio Institute Associate Degree program in Communication Electronics and currently holds a FCC General Radiotelephone License.